 - When travelling, our daughter slept in her PlayPen, but recently she learned to climb out of it.
 Therefore, we needed an alternative.

 - She has learned how to climb out of her crib.

 - We have been hearing her hit her arms and legs on the crib throughout the night, which was now causing her to wake up.
 Another indication that we needed a bigger sleeping arrangement for her.

 Truthfully, we wanted to keep her in her crib for as long as possible, the crib made our life much more comfortable, but we knew it was time to make the switch.

 Preparing for the Transition:

-Our daughter is good at napping for extended periods and sleeping right through the night (we are fortunate, she is a good sleeper), BUT she always throws an absolute fit when she realizes it’s bedtime.
+Our daughter is good a good napper and sleeps right through the night, BUT she always throws an absolute fit when she realizes it’s bedtime.
 The only reason she stays and eventually falls asleep is because she can’t get out of her crib.
 She loves her sleep, but she doesn’t love going to sleep.
 Therefore, we knew that this transition could be a tough one for us.
 We knew we needed to have a plan for how to transition her so that she stays in bed and goes to sleep.
 I turned to my friends and did a bit of research to get some tips for this transition.

 Below are the tips we followed and seem (so far) to have worked for us:

 - Getting ready for the transition: We began talking to our daughter about her new “big kid” bed.
 We also read her a children’s’ book about a little elephant transitioning from his crib to a big bed.
 The book was called “A Big Kid Bed is Coming” by Liz Fletcher.
 She loved the book!
 I think this step is pretty important; they can visualize the change and understand it a bit better.